yashleo/yashleo/README.md

 - 👋 Hi, I’m @yashleo
 - 👀 I’m interested in ...
-Full stack Development and Data Science
+Full stack Development, AI/ML and Data Science
 - 🌱 I’m currently learning ... web dev
 - 💞️ I’m looking to collaborate on ...
 Web development projects and projects based on core java and Intermediate python programming.
 - 📫 How to reach me ... kiradooyash2924@gmail.com